 Don’t be like the others who stop putting in the effort once the chase is over.
 Just because they’ve converted, doesn’t mean they’ve committed.
 Here’s one way you can use emails to help turn a one-buy stand into a meaningful, long term relationship:

 Celebrate the Anniversaries!

 Purchase or sign-up anniversaries are a great excuse to re-engage your customers, and really can go a long way to building loyalty and advocacy.
 Not to mention the fact they’re also a great driver for repeat purchases.
 With the right tool, automated and personalised anniversary emails aren’t all that hard to set up.
-And to make things even easier, we’ve pooled together some great email examples to help you become a regular repeat-purchase Romeo in no time!
+And to make things even easier, we’ve pooled together some great examples of anniversary emails to help you become a regular repeat-purchase Romeo in no time!

 Keep it Simple.

 Everybody loves receiving gifts!
 It doesn’t have to be anything too extravagant.
 It’s the thought that counts after all.
 Or in ASOS’s case, not really having to think too much at all.
-They keep their messaging nice and simple with this one – we know how long it’s been, what the offer is, and how to claim it.
+They keep their anniversary email messaging nice and simple with this one – we know how long it’s been, what the offer is, and how to claim it.
 A compliment goes a long way too!

 Make it Special.